cadop/dhart/docs/C# Documentation/markdown/3_graph_generator.md

 [(0.000,0.000,0.000), (-1.000,-1.000,0.000), (-1.000,0.000,0.000), (-1.000,1.000,0.000), (0.000,-1.000,0.000), . . .
 (10.000,7.000,0.000), (10.000,8.000,0.000), (10.000,9.000,0.000), (10.000,10.000,0.000)]
 ```

 > **Note:**  this is not the full list of nodes.
 The list has been truncated due to the size of the output.
-In order to view every node we'll have to print them in a loop.
+To view every node, we'll have to print them in a loop.

 Confirm your results match, then switch back to the previous view by clicking on the Project tab circled in red in Figure 3.5.
 After that, exit playmode by clicking on the blue play button at the top of the screen.
-If you've reached this point then you have successfully generated a Graph using Human Factors and have completed this part of the tutorial.
+If you've reached this point, then you have successfully generated a Graph using Human Factors and have completed this part of the tutorial.
 Next we will cover cases where the graph generator will be unable to generate a graph, and how to handle if a graph could not be generated.

-## Cases where the GraphGenerator fails
+## Handling cases where a Graph could not be generated

-We've covered situations where we know the GraphGenerator will generate a graph, however what about sitauations where we're taking user input, or operating on a new model.
+We've covered situations where we know the GraphGenerator will generate a graph, however it's important to know what happens in situations where it is unknown if a graph can be generated because we're taking user input, operating on a new model, or making changes to the geometry we're generating the graph on.

+ A Graph can fail to generate if at least one of the two cases is true:

+1. The initial ground check didn't intersect with any geometry, usually means the start point wasn't over the ground.
+2. The graph couldn't generate any nodes after the initial ground check.
+Some examples of this are.
+   - The ground check was in a space too narrow to generate any extra nodes given the current spacing
+   - The start point was on a slope too steep for the upslope/downslope to traverse up or down.
+   - The start point is in a wall, making it impossible to generate any nodes around it.

+This tutorial will cover safely handling cases where graphs could not be generated by checking the return value of the graph generator.

 ### Checking for success

-Before interacting with the returned value, we need to check if the Graph Generator was able to generate a graph from our input.
-If the Graph Generator could not generate any connections from the start point, or the start point was not over any solid ground, the graph will fail to generate and the Graph Generator will return a null value.
-Let's add a null check just after the graph is generated.
+If the Graph Generator failed due to one of the two cases listed above, a null value will be returned instead of a graph.
+To catch when this happens, let's add a null check just after the graph is generated on *Line 41*.

 ```{.cs}
         // Check if the graph generator succeeded